rumen-cholakov/Store/README.md

 # Store
-A project created for mid term assignment for the course Object-Oriented programing
+A project created for a mid term assignment for the course Object-Oriented programing